step-security-bot/benchmark-dotnet-json/README.md

 | SerializeUtf8Writer | 397.2 ns | 5.19 ns | 4.85 ns |  0.90 | 0.1087 |     912 B |        1.68 |

 The `SerializeUtf8Writer` is probably slower because of the `ToArray()` call on the memory stream.
 Ideally we would write to a file directly.
 However, we can clearly see that the `SerializeAot` is comparable to `ManualSerializeTest` however it uses much less memory.
 The same is true for `DeserializeUtf8Reader`, however this too uses much less memory.
-However being very brittle, I would personally try to go for SourceGeneration deserialization, considering how little *boilerplate* code is needed on the developer side, for easy performance gains, even IF it is slower than hand rolling deserialization.
+However, being very brittle, I would personally try to go for SourceGeneration deserialization, considering how little *boilerplate* code is needed on the developer side, for easy performance gains, even IF it is slower than hand rolling deserialization.

+What the original video failed to recognize is that all the libraries used are using `reflection` by default which is known to be slow, and my hypothesis is that it is especially slow on embedded systems.
+I hope OP tries this benchmark on his devices and makes a follow-up video with the results.